algorithm-visualizer/algorithms/README.md

 # Algorithms

+> `algorithms` contains algorithm visualizations.

-> This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).
+This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).

 All the codes here are visualized on [algorithm-visualizer.org](https://algorithm-visualizer.org/).